alu82/setsolver-api/README.md

 ![Example set board image](./assets/test01.jpeg)

 ## how to run
 I recommend to run the API in a docker container, although it is obviously possible to run it directly on the local machine.
-The build process of the docker image is a bit long (~10minutes), the first time it is build (download of pytorch), but afterwards this layer remains keeps unmodified.
-So the buildprocess of the image is a matter of seconds.
+The build process of the docker image initially takes a bit time (~10minutes for downloading pytorch), but afterwards this layer remains unmodified.
+So the build process of the image is a matter of seconds.

 ### docker (recommended)
 #### build